We’ve reached Passover, the time of year when the Jewish people celebrate their escape from Egypt by retelling the story of the Exodus.

 You can imagine many Jews and Christians being relieved to know that the Bible contains a lot of exaggerations – specifically, revenge fantasies – that never actually happened.

 Fortunately, that’s how most of them behave.
 Jews and Christians by and large overlook the morally atrocious parts of the Bible.
 They don’t take them to heart, and they certainly don’t use them as a program for how to treat people in the here and now.
 Jews use the story of Passover to celebrate persistence and the worship of God, not to revel in spilling the blood of innocents.
 They’re good people; better than their scripture.

-In the midst of a world outraged and horrified by Islamist terrorism, this should be a learning opportunity.
 Just like the Bible, there are parts of the Quran that are morally atrocious.
 But, just like Jews and Christians, most Muslims ignore those parts of their scripture, and instead largely behave as decent people.
 They may not be saints, but they’re far from the horror stories you find in scripture.

 Like any #Religion, Islam has elements that violate the norms of decency.
 But that doesn’t mean all Muslims are worthy of condemnation, any more than the Ten Plagues condemns all Jews and Christians.

 The rule is the same for all faiths: judge people by their behavior, and not by the sacred texts that they intermittently follow. #Terrorism